1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

 a supplier require a buyer of its products not to resell the products in certain territories?

 Allocating territories under the exclusive distribution is exempted by the Vertical Block Exemption Regulation (except for restrictions of passive sales), provided that the market shares of the supplier and the buyer on the market where they respectively sell and buy the contract goods or services, do not exceed 30 per cent.
 As regards selective distribution, the said guidelines permit restrictions on members of a selective distribution system on operating out of their unauthorised place of establishment.

 The antitrust aspect of internet sales is not specifically regulated by the Competition Law.
 There are also no publicly available AMC or court decisions in relation to restrictions on internet sales.
-It is expected, though, that having implemented the EU Regulation 330/2010 the AMC will also refer to the relevant EC Vertical Guidelines and established EU courts practice for practical guidance.
+It is expected, though, that having implemented EU Regulation No. 330/2010, the AMC will also refer to the relevant EC Vertical Guidelines and established EU courts' practice for practical guidance.